How to Shop for a Mortgage Without Hurting Your Credit

 Especially if they do not get approved.
 Other loan applications such as credit cards, or even school and car loans should not be applied for close to your mortgage application.
 Finding a lender may sound like a daunting task, and the easiest route is to stick with the bank you are most familiar with.

-You can accumulate a lot of information nowadays with the internet and even calling and talking to lenders without actually applying.
+You can shop around for mortgages online easily and even compare mortgage lenders without actually applying.
 Collect all the information you can before submitting an application, in order to protect your credit rating.

-so start by budgeting out how much you can afford for a down payment.
-The down payment is due before the home is yours and is calculated by taking a small percent of the total purchase amount of the home.
+When you want to find a mortgage and compare mortgages from different lenders, start by budgeting out how much you can afford for a down payment.
+The down payment is due before the home is yours and is calculated by taking a small percentage of the total purchase amount of the home.

 Below is a basic example of calculating how much money you would need to pay before the house is even yours: